thoughtbot/maintaining-open-source-projects/book/02-community.md

 People’s expectations and needs will be different than what you set for yourself and your project.
 You can try to channel them, and they may intersect.
 Yet sometimes it is best to accept differences, and agree to disagree.
 At the end of the day, we should not worry about things that are out of our control.
-And instead feel good about having contributed valuable software to the world.
+We should instead feel good about having contributed valuable software to the world.